sjkaursb93/AISecurityLearningCollection/README.md

 - Other RAI Frameworks
      - [OpenAI Safety](https://openai.com/safety)

-# OpenAI Security Best Practices

-- **Data** is the ultimate target of any breach.
-We use defense in depth layered approach starting from Identity, Networking, Keys and ultimately data.
-Use this article to use OpenAI on your data securely - [Using your data with Azure OpenAI securely - Azure OpenAI](https://learn.microsoft.com/en-us/azure/ai-services/openai/how-to/use-your-data-securely)
-- **Keys** - It is another important thing to protect.
-There are many examples out there which shows the reason of breach as “hard coded credentials”.
-Use this article to learn how to protect the API and Endpoint Keys using Azure Key vault - [How to Secure Azure OpenAI Keys Using Environment Variables, Azure Vault, and Streamlit Secrets - Microsoft Community Hub](https://techcommunity.microsoft.com/t5/healthcare-and-life-sciences/how-to-secure-azure-openai-keys-using-environment-variables/ba-p/3821162#:~:text=To%20ensure%20the%20security%20and%20confidentiality%20of%20your,audit%20key%20usage%20to%20detect%20any%20unauthorized%20access.)
-- **Monitoring** -  Monitoring and Observability is important to collect metrics which in turn helps you track security, performance and much more.
-Use this link to get started with OpenAI monitoring [Logging and Monitoring of Azure OpenAI](https://learn.microsoft.com/en-us/azure/architecture/ai-ml/openai/architecture/log-monitor-azure-openai)
-- Here is the additional general guidance to help implement the secure architecture for Azure Cognitive Services including Azure OpenAI. : [Azure security baseline for Cognitive Services](https://learn.microsoft.com/en-us/security/benchmark/azure/baselines/cognitive-services-security-baseline#security-profile)

 # When you start working on OpenAI Models in Azure
 - **Monitoring** - is the most important security concept which results in accountability (verify explicitly).
 Use this preview feature to start monitoring for GenAI apps in production - [Model monitoring for generative AI applications (preview) - Azure Machine Learning](https://learn.microsoft.com/en-us/azure/machine-learning/prompt-flow/how-to-monitor-generative-ai-applications?view=azureml-api-2)